urnotsimoneqi/BankingSoftware/README.md

 ### To Do
 - Search group
 ## Bug to Fix
-- The view of Goal fragment does not refresh when join a group while the data updated

 ## Bug Fixed
 - Need to tap the last tab first otherwise the view of first tab not show
+- Goal Tab: The view of Goal fragment does not refresh but the data updated(join a group)